DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 ## Path Interception by PATH Environment Variable
 The *PATH* environment variable contains a list of directories.
 Certain methods of executing a program rely solely on the PATH environment variable to determine the locations that are searched for a program when the path for the program is not given

-If any directories are listed in the PATH environment variable before the Windows directory, `%SystemRoot%\system32`, a program may be placed in the preceding directory that is named the same as a Windows program, which will be executed when that command is executed from a script or command-line
+If any directories are listed in the PATH environment variable before the Windows directory, `%SystemRoot%\system32`, a program may be placed in the preceding directory that is named the same as a Windows program, which will be executed when that command is executed from a script or CLI

 <br>

 ## Path Interception by Search Order Hijacking